niart/Aachen-Indoor-VPR/readme.md

   </tr>
 </table>

-A **[motion capture system](https://www.vicon.com/)** tracks the robot’s location in each trip, providing labels for supervised learning and evaluation.
-Five recordings (Trip0 ~ Trip4) were made by manually driving the robot along predefined routes, each consisting of three rounds in the office.
-Four were under normal lighting, and one (Trip2) in dim conditions.

 The environment is a 6m×4m artificial office-like space with four walls and various objects like tables, books, and bins in the laboratory of Juliech Research Center, Aachen Germany (see below).